bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Let&apos;'s review, because making sure that you understand links is vitally important to your success in this course or even in just understanding HTML.
+Let&apos;s review, because making sure that you understand links is vitally important to your success in this course or even in just understanding HTML.
 The first thing you need to know is a page without links is extremely rare.
-And to be honest, it&apos;'s almost not even a web page.
+And to be honest, it&apos;s almost not even a web page.
-It&apos;'s just a document.
+It&apos;s just a document.
 Links can be **absolute, relative** and **internal**.

 And internal, again, was where it had the hash mark in it.
-I think I may have referred to them as relative, but I wanna make sure I&apos;'m clear that the **hash** mark makes it **internal**.
+I think I may have referred to them as relative, but I wanna make sure I&apos;m clear that the **hash** mark makes it **internal**.
 You want to use caution when using images in links.
-It&apos;'s not that they&apos;'re not a great thing to do, and I&apos;'m not saying you should do it.
-I&apos;'m just saying make sure that you do it carefully to ensure that everyone who is viewing your page can get the same content and the same experience as everyone else.
+It&apos;s not that they&apos;re not a great thing to do, and I&apos;m not saying you should do it.
+I&apos;m just saying make sure that you do it carefully to ensure that everyone who is viewing your page can get the same content and the same experience as everyone else.